 Where You Live

-Vet costs vary across New Zealand.
-Auckland and Wellington tend to have higher veterinary fees than smaller centres, which can affect premiums.
+Vet costs differ across Australia.
+Sydney and Melbourne tend to have higher veterinary fees than regional areas, which can influence premiums.
 Access to specialist feline cardiologists for HCM screening may also vary by location.

 💰